Christian views on masturbation: Twentieth century

 James J. Walter and Timothy E. O'Connell state that, "... as long ago as 1968, Curran used the idea [of fundamental option] as a way to make sense of the fact that the Catholic tradition has long held that masturbation is an objectively serious misuse of human sexuality even though statistical evidence suggests that the overwhelming majority of human persons – including many whose behavior otherwise suggests a generous and loving approach to life – engage in this behavior.
 What shall we make of this paradox?...Curran suggests that for various reasons the assertion that masturbation involves "objectively grave matter" is not convincing.
 In this regard, his argument is about the objective character of the action and not the nature of the moral person."

 Later, Curran stated in his works, "Generally speaking I believe masturbation is wrong since it fails to integrate sexuality into the service of love.
 Masturbation indicates a failure at a total integration of sexuality in the person.
 This wrongness is not always grave; in fact, more times it is not...Catholic educators should openly teach that masturbation is not always a grave matter and most times, especially for adolescents, is not that important...However, the teacher should not leave the adolescent with the impression that there is absolutely nothing wrong with masturbation."
 In 1986, Curran was banned from teaching Catholic theology by the Prefect of the Congregation for the Doctrine of the Faith, Cardinal Joseph Ratzinger, because of his statements on "contraception, sterilization, masturbation, divorce, and homosexuality".

 Pope Pius XII's Allocutio (Oct 8th, 1953), and Acta Apostolicae Sedis 48 (dated the 19th of May, 1956), also condemned masturbation.

-A study commissioned by the Catholic Theological Society of America (CTSA) in 1972 (but not approved by its board of directors when published in 1977), showed that a number of Catholic theologians had come to believe that masturbation should not be judged as an objective moral evil, but assessed within the life context of the person involved.
+A study commissioned by the Catholic Theological Society of America (CTSA) in 1972 and carried out by Rev. Anthony Kosnik and his co-authors (but not approved by its board of directors when published in 1977), showed that a number of Catholic theologians had come to believe that masturbation should not be judged as an objective moral evil, but assessed within the life context of the person involved.
 The authors of the book held a position similar to Curran's.
-They did not saying that masturbation is not a sin, only that "not every deliberately willed act of masturbation necessarily constitutes the grave matter required for mortal sin".
+They did not say that masturbation is not a sin, only that "not every deliberately willed act of masturbation necessarily constitutes the grave matter required for mortal sin".
 Reaction to the study showed that the dissent was not unanimous, and it brought about debates inside the CTSA itself.
 In 1979, the Sacred Congregation for the Doctrine of the Faith published an advisory that deplored the book's "erroneous conclusions", argued that there were "numerous misreadings of the teaching of the Second Vatican Council" in it, and said that it diminished "the morality of sexual love to a matter of 'personal sentiments, feelings, [and] customs'" George Weigel restated that "these theological errors led to practical guidelines that 'either dissociate themselves from or directly contradict Catholic teaching' as taught by the Church's highest teaching authority."